GotAudio/AudioBookSlides/README.md

 echo If you already have A1111 installed, you may want to copy \ComfyUI\extra_model_paths.yaml.example to \ComfyUI\extra_model_paths.yaml echo and point the base path to your A1111 SD folder if you prefer. ( base_path: /mnt/e/SD/stable-diffusion-webui/ )

+echo 2024-2-21 Update: Also download photon_v1.safetensors from here; https://civitai.com/models/84728/photon.
+echo I have changed the default model to this.
+It generates 10 quality images per minute on my NVIDIA 3060 GPU. echo If your performance differs, it may be due to a few modifications I made to ComfyUI codebase.
+I can share them if requested.

 #18.
 Launch ComfyUI to download initial models and packages
 echo "Launching ComfyUI to download initial models and packages.
 This may take a while." python "$BASE/ComfyUI/main.py"